How to Get an Apartment in New York Right Out of High School

 That should equal the monthly rent you can afford.

-Be sure to include any commissions or bonuses you might receive at work or any monetary assistance you’re receiving from family.
+Remember to include any commissions or bonuses you might receive at work or any monetary assistance from your family.

 New York landlords generally use the rule of 40 times the monthly rent.
-There might be some leeway, but this is the general formula that is followed.
+There might be some leeway, but this is the general formula followed.

 Factor in Your Credit Score

-Most landlords will also be looking for a “Fair” credit rating as a bare minimum.
+Most landlords will also seek a “Fair” credit rating as a bare minimum.
 The lowest fair score is 650.

 Be wary that some landlords will not accept a 650.